On the faces of unigraphic $3$-polytopes: Proof of Theorem

 If $\deg(u_1)\geq 4$, we consider the transformation

 The vertices adjacent to $u_1$ in $G$ are

 say, ordered clockwise around $u_1$.
-Note that $u_1,x_1,w_{\deg_G(u_1)-1}$ lie on the same face, and possibly $w_{\deg_G(u_1)-1}=x_1$.
+Note that $u_1,x,w_{\deg_G(u_1)-1}$ lie on the same face, and possibly $w_{\deg_G(u_1)-1}=x$.
 None of

-may coincide with any neighbour of $u_2$, hence $G(2)$ is a simple graph.
+may coincide with any neighbour of $u_2$ (the neighbours of $u_2$ are $u_1,u_3,x$), hence $G(2)$ is a simple graph.
 It is planar and shares its sequence with $G$.
 Let's show that it is also $3$-connected.
-By contradiction, there exists in $G$ a region containing both $u_2$ and a vertex $c\not\in F$, where $c$ is such that $c,u_1,w_j$ lie on a face in $G$, for some $1\leq j\leq\deg(u_1)-3$.
+By contradiction, there exists in $G$ a region containing both $u_2$ and a vertex $c\not\in F$, where $c$ is such that $c,u_1,w_j$ lie on a face in $G$, for some $1\leq j\leq\deg_G(u_1)-3$.
 This contradicts planarity.

 It remains to see what happens if $G(2)\simeq G$.
 As recorded after defining Transformation \ref{tra:6}, in this case in $G$ the vertices

 lie on an $n-1$-gonal face $F''$, say (otherwise $G$ would have strictly more $n$-gonal faces than the transformed polyhedron).
 Here we also consider